 I’m sat next to patients waiting on their chemotherapy treatment – the “Chemo Ward” sign above the door gives it away.
 I’m here for my 28-day cycle injection of Lanreotide which will hopefully keep my Neuroendocrine Tumours at bay.
 I look all around, the temporary beds and the waiting room are full and all I can see is people who don’t look as well as I do.
 Some have hats or bandanas partly disguising the loss of hair.

-But isn’t that the same as me having 2 months of somatostatin analogue treatment plus an liver embolization in preparation for my surgery…. and then a further (albeit aborted) liver embolization after?
+But isn’t that the same as me having 2 months of somatostatin analogue treatment plus a liver embolization in preparation for my surgery?
 Perhaps the same principle but somehow this still doesn’t seem to balance out as some of these guys may have been undergoing palliative treatment to extend life.
 But shouldn’t administration of somatostatin analogues be considered palliative in the brave new world of ‘incurable but treatable’?
 Or indeed biological therapies such as Everolimus (Afinitor) or Sunitinib (Sutent) or even radionuclide therapies such as PRRT?

 I guess there’s just something conspicuous about chemotherapy and its side effects that aligns with most people’s view of a standard cancer treatment regime.
 People automatically assume you get chemo for any cancer and I have been asked by one or two people why I’m not getting it!
 I must be doing OK as I’ve not had it!